jaco60/uuidv7/README.md

-Implementation of uuidv7 in Ada -- consider this code as a toy project to refresh my (old) Ada knowledge
+# Implementation of uuidv7 in Ada

+Consider this code as a toy project to refresh my (old) Ada knowledge